kubernetes/website/content/en/docs/concepts/configuration/pod-priority-preemption.md

 [kubelet out-of-resource eviction](/docs/tasks/administer-cluster/out-of-resource/).
-The kubelet ranks Pods for eviction first by whether or not their usage of the starved resource exceeds requests, then by Priority, and then by the consumption of the starved compute resource relative to the Pods’ scheduling requests.
+The kubelet ranks Pods for eviction first by whether or not their usage of the starved resource exceeds requests, then by Priority, and then by the consumption of the starved compute resource relative to the Pods' scheduling requests.
 See
 [evicting end-user pods](/docs/tasks/administer-cluster/out-of-resource/#evicting-end-user-pods)
 for more details.